News & Insights

 Mugshots are taken to record the visual identification of individuals at the time of their arrest and booking.

-These images play a crucial role in establishing the identity of the person in custody, helping law enforcement authorities ensure they have the right individual in custody.
+These images play a crucial role in establishing the person’s identity in custody, helping law enforcement authorities ensure they have the right individual.

 Apart from identification, mugshots are also essential for the legal process.
-They serve as vital tools in court proceedings, aiding in the determination of guilt or innocence.
+They serve as vital tools in court proceedings, aiding in determining guilt or innocence.

 Mugshots contribute to the overall record-keeping and documentation within law enforcement agencies, facilitating the tracking of individuals throughout the criminal justice system.